sftpplus/sftpplus-docs/src/doc_source/configuration-auth/os.rst

     password credentials.

     The default mode is `fallback`.
-    In this mode it will first try to authenticate accounts based on the ``/etc/passwd`` file.
+    In this mode it first tries to authenticate accounts based on the ``/etc/passwd`` file.
     If the password is set in the operating system as one of the following `x`, `NP`, `*NP*` or `*`, it will continue to authenticate with PAM.

+    In `exclusive` mode, the PAM authentication operations are executed under the root account.
+    Only PAM is used for username and password authentications.

+    In `service` mode, the PAM authentication operation are executed under the regular SFTPPlus service account.
-    In `exclusive` mode, it will exclusively use PAM for username and password authentications.
+    Only PAM is used for username and password authentications.
+    The `service` mode might not be available on most Linux systems because PAM is usually configured to require `root` privileges.
+    You can only use the `service` mode effectively if your Linux system is configured to allow PAM access for non-root accounts.

     Leave it empty to completely disable PAM usage.

     ..  note::
-        On Windows, this option is always disabled as SFTPPlus has no support for PAM on this platform.
+        On Windows, this option is always disabled because PAM is not available on Windows.

 pam_service